Legislation and liability

 You can download a template Temporary Play Street Order (TPSO) for free and edit as you see fit.
 This is largely based on the first successful TPSO developed by Bristol City Council in collaboration with Playing Out and has been copied by many councils around the UK.
 This is a tried and tested policy but there may still be room for you to make it even more straightforward for residents!

 There are many ways to support residents to safely prepare and manage their play street closures.
 Preparation and (simple) risk assessments are very important for safety.
-Playing Out has a wealth of accessible resources to help residents plan and steward safely on the day (see below).
+Playing Out has a wealth of accessible resources to help residents plan and steward safely on the day (see below) – including an 18minute instructional film with Sustrans called “How to steward a school street or play street“.
 Please read / watch these – many councils are happy to signpost to us whilst providing a small amount of additional localised guidance.

 It is important to remember that residents are doing this in their own time, to great benefit for their community.
 Requirements must be balanced against this, as well as the relatively low risk of a short closure on a quiet residential street.
 It is not appropriate or necessary to require them to read official traffic management documents or attend lengthy training.
 Where a few councils have required this, play streets have not succeeded.